Sage/streamlinejs/API.md

 This is a wrapper around streams returned by TCP and socket clients:

-These streams is both readable and writable (see Readable Stream and Writable Stream above).
+These streams are both readable and writable (see Readable Stream and Writable Stream above).

 * `stream = new streams.NetStream(stream, [options])`
   creates a network stream wrapper.